splunk/splunk-connect-for-snmp/docs/configuration/snmp-data-format.md

 Every other type is interpreted as a field value.

-Sometimes, the MIB file indicates a field as an `INTEGER`, but there is also some mapping defined, like for example in case of `IF-MIB.ifOperStatus`:
+Sometimes, the MIB file indicates a field as an `INTEGER`, but there is also some mapping defined.
+See the following`IF-MIB.ifOperStatus` example:

 ```
 ifOperStatus OBJECT-TYPE